Plans

 History Chart

-• Visual representation of test execution results over time
+• Visual trend of execution outcomes over time

 Recent Runs Table